erikaduan/textbook_notes/blog_posts/p_values_richard_mcelreath.md

 Biology is also subject to extremely competitive publication pressures.
 Only sensational discoveries about new biological mechanisms are published in prestigious journals.
 So biologists are always chasing a greater mechanistic mystery.
-It is easy to forget this process relies on inferences from 100s of different experiments about the behaviours of 100s of different populations.
+This process relies on cobbling together inferences from 100s of different experiments about the behaviours of 100s of different populations (so if your P-value is 0.05, then a few inferences are likely wrong).

-Let’s step away from biology and simulate some laboratory experiments to refresh our understanding of P-values.
+Let’s step away from biology and simulate some laboratory experiments to refresh our understanding of random sampling from populations.

 ``` r
 # Generate single experiment ---------------------------------------------------